khirmas67/Prediction_Of_Heart_Failure/experiments/README.md

+This file contains description of the following:
+---
-# Data Processing and Analysis
+# (I) Data Processing and Analysis

 ## Overview
 This part of the project focuses on data processing and analysis for predicting heart failure outcomes.
 The notebook includes steps for loading, cleaning, and analyzing the dataset, as well as visualizations to interpret the results.